gvwilson/thirdbit/src/talks/sdgc/index.md

     -   Rising inequality
     -   Radicalization
     -   Ubiquitous surveillance
     -   And now there's AI to worry about
 -   Most discussion by technologists is *shallow*
-    -   And often self-justifying
     -   Andreessen's "Techno-Optimist Manifesto" was embarrassing
 -   If we want better answers, we need to:
+    1. Develop a better threat model
-    1. Be humble: the "soft" disciplines are harder than ours
+    2. Be humble: the "soft" disciplines are harder than ours
-    2. Choose pieces that are most relevant to our problems
-    3. Figure out how to fit it into the curriculcum
+    3.  *Figure out how to get students to care*

 ---